mafik/.github/SECURITY.md

 ## Rolling out security updates

-A built-in update mechanism (optional) may take up to 1 week before an update takes place.
-It's good to avoid disseminating details of vulnerabilities during this time.
+It's good to avoid disseminating details of vulnerabilities for some time after they're fixed because it gives time for regular users to safely update.
 Black hats may be watching!